Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ##### Using the `--values` Flag

-You can use the `--values` flag in your Helm commands to override values in the chart with a new file.
+You can use the `--values` (or short form `-f`) flag in your Helm commands to override values in the chart with a new file.
 Specify the name of the file after the `--values` flag:

 ```console
 helm install <RELEASE_NAME> cloudzero/cloudzero-agent \